uon-language/specification/spec.md

   * Quantities with uncertainties and units
   * Complex and Quaternions
 * Computer science
-  * Low level representation (hexadecimal, octal and binary)
+  * Low-level representation (hexadecimal, octal and binary)
   * Fractional values for frequency ratio
   * Fixed-Point values in